 Earl Klugh’s precise approach and beautiful tone have made him one of the most popular and widely imitated guitarists for the past three decades.
 Klugh was born in Detroit and by age 15 he was teaching guitar lessons at a local music store.
 A chance encounter with jazz flutist Yusef Lateef led to an opportunity to record on one of Lateef’s albums.
 The recording brought 16-year-old Klugh to the attention of guitarist George Benson, who hired Klugh to tour and record with his band.
 Klugh then joined Chick Corea’s innovative fusion group Return to Forever.
 He went on to record dozens of albums that topped the playlists of smooth jazz radio stations across the country.
 Throughout the 1980s and ’90s, Klugh worked with Bob James, Angela Bofill, Jennifer Holliday, Patti Austin and Anita Baker.
 In 1991, he recorded The Earl Klugh Trio Volume I, which reached number five on the Billboard jazz charts and demonstrated his skill as an improviser and interpreter of classic popular music.
 Klugh has recorded more than 30 albums of his own, and appeared on dozens more with Roberta Flack, Kenny G, and Kirk Whalum, among others.
 The GRAMMY Award-winning guitar virtuoso’s latest release is HandPicked, which demonstrates that music has no boundaries.

 Marcus Miller is a modern pioneer of electric bass.
 He has influenced musicians around the globe as both a performer and a recording musician appearing on more than 500 albums.
 Miller was born in New York and raised in a musical family that included his uncle, pianist Wynton Kelly.
 By age 13, he was writing songs and playing clarinet, piano and bass.
 Two years later, he began working as a session musician around the city.
 For the next 15 years, Miller recorded with an amazing array of artists including Elton John, Grover Washington, Jr., Chaka Khan, LL Cool J and Frank Sinatra.
 He also spent two years as the bassist for the Saturday Night Live Band.
 In 1980, he joined Miles Davis’ band as Davis was coming out of retirement.
 Miller’s contributions as a bass player, composer and producer defined Davis’ style throughout the ’80s.
-Over the course of his career, Miller has received two GRAMMY Awards and countless other honors.
-His latest release is Afrodeezia, his debut for the Blue Note label.
-Inspired by his new role as a UNESCO Artist for Peace and spokesperson for the organization’s Slave Route Project, the album was recorded around the world in France, Morocco, New Orleans and Los Angeles, and features guest appearances by Lalah Hathaway, Ambrose Akinmusire and Robert Glasper, among others.
+Over the course of his career, Miller has received two GRAMMY® Awards and countless other honors.
+His 2015 Blue Note Records debut, Afrodeezia, finds the artist exploring an eclectic mix of tunes inspired by his work as a UNESCO Artist for Peace, alongside an all-star lineup of guest artists.

 T.S.
 Monk had an extraordinary childhood.
 As the son of jazz composer and pianist Thelonious Monk, his home was the gathering place for Art Blakey, John Coltrane, Miles Davis, Dizzy Gillespie and other legendary jazz musicians.
 Monk began playing drums after receiving his first pair of drumsticks from Max Roach and his first drum set from Art Blakey.
 He played for two years with his father’s band and was a member of Atlantic Records’ fusion band Natural Essence.
 He then formed the group “T.S.
 Monk” with his sister Barbara Monk and vocalist Yvonne Fletcher.
 The group recorded three albums and charted a Top 20 hit with its single “Bon Bon Vie” followed by “Too Much Too Soon.”
 In 1992, Monk formed a straight-ahead septet, which released several albums including the critically acclaimed The Charm.
 Monk celebrated his father’s 80th birthday with the all-star recording Monk on Monk.
 His most recent release, Higher Ground, ventures into smooth jazz and funk.
 Monk serves as Chairman of the Board of Trustees of the Thelonious Monk Institute of Jazz.